heistp/antler/README.md

 - improve semantics for System.Stdout and Stderr
 - add ability to save System Stdout directly to local file
+- add ability to buffer System Stdout to a tmp file before sending as FileData

 #### Bugs

-- return error when trying to write FileData to absolute paths
-- improve error handling with bad Go runtime settings (e.g. GOMEMLIMIT=bad)
 - return errors immediately on failed sets of CCA / sockopts
 - improve poor error messages from CUE for syntax errors under disjunctions (e.g. when Env length > max- Run.Test: field not allowed)